Sudoku Difficulty Levels: From Easy to Master

 Is Expert harder than Hard?

 Yes.
-Expert puzzles more often require advanced pattern-based eliminations (like X-Wing or Swordfish) and longer chains of deduction.
+Expert puzzles more often require advanced pattern-based eliminations (like X-Wing or Swordfish) and longer chains of deduction than Hard, which relies mainly on pairs and pointing pairs.

 Which Sudoku level should I start with?